fieldtrip/website/tutorial/scripting.md

     % do the group-level statistics
     do_group_analysis

-In reality it is likely that you will not be executing `do_complete_analysis` like this all at once, because the construction of the BIDS conversion script and the gereral preparatory scripts for the [layout](/tutorial/layout) and [neighbours](/example/neighbours) will take you some time and effort.
+In reality it is likely that you will not be executing `do_complete_analysis` like this all at once, because the construction of the BIDS conversion script and the general preparatory scripts for the [layout](/tutorial/layout) and [neighbours](/example/neighbours) will take you some time and effort.
 While you are writing these, you are already trying them out and executing them piecewise to get everything right.
 However, the `do_complete_analysis` script does explain to others (and your future self) how to rerun the analysis.

 The construction of the `do_singlesubject_analysis` will likely involve some trial-and-error and takes time, probably multiple days.
 While you are writing the single-subject analysis, you can repeatedly run a part of that script.
 Only once it is complete, you run the for-loop that executes it for all participants.
 If you are doing more sophisticated analyses, such as MEG or EEG source reconstruction, it makes sense to split `do_singlesubject_analysis` into multiple scripts: for example one for the anatomical processing, one for the channel-level processing, and one for the source reconstruction.